Powerlearnproject/se-assignment-day-2-git-and-github-Solayiwo/README.md

 Process of Creating, Using, and Merging Branches in a Typical Workflow
 - Creating a new branch using the git branch command followed by the branch name  **git branch feature-branch-name**, switch to the new branch using git checkout or the newer git switch command **git checkout feature-branch-name** or **git switch feature-branch-name**
 - Using the Branch by working on the new feature, bug fix, or experiment.
-Add and commit your changes as you normally would.
-**git add .**
-**git commit -m "Describe the changes made in this branch"** Then push the branch to GitHub using **git push -u origin feature-branch-name**.
+Add and commit your changes as you normally would using **git add .**, **git commit -m "Describe the changes made in this branch"**, then push the branch to GitHub using **git push -u origin feature-branch-name**.
 Note, The -u flag sets the upstream branch, linking your local branch to the remote branch on GitHub.
 - Merging a branch create a Pull Request (PR) on GitHub.
 Navigate to the repository on GitHub, select your branch, and click “New pull request.” then provide a description of the changes and request a review.
 Merge the branch either through GitHub or locally.
 On GitHub, Click the “Merge pull request” button to merge your changes.
 Locally, Switch back to the main branch and merge using the two command:
-**git checkout main** **git merge feature-branch-name**.
-After merging, you can delete the branch to keep your repository clean using **git branch -d feature-branch-name** **git push origin --delete feature-branch-name**
+**git checkout main**, **git merge feature-branch-name**.
+After merging, you can delete the branch to keep your repository clean using **git branch -d feature-branch-name**, **git push origin --delete feature-branch-name**

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review a nd collaboration, and what are the typical steps involved in creating and merging a pull request?
+Role of Pull requests (PRs) are an essential feature of GitHub's collaborative workflow.
+They serve as a mechanism for proposing changes to a codebase, facilitating discussion, and enabling code review before those changes are merged into the main branch.
+Pull requests are integral to a structured development process, ensuring that code quality and project integrity are maintained.

+How Pull Requests Facilitate Code Review and Collaboration
+- Encourage Collaborative Code Review: This review process helps catch bugs, ensure coding standards are met, and foster knowledge sharing among the team.
+- Enable Discussion and Feedback: Reviewers can leave comments on specific lines of code, suggest improvements, and discuss the overall approach, which can lead to better code quality and design.
+- Track Changes and Context: Pull requests document the changes being made, including the specific commits involved.
+They also typically include a description of the changes, the rationale behindthem, and any related issues or tasks.
+- Automate Testing and Integration: For project that use continuous integration (CI) tools that automatically run tests when a pull request is opened or updated.
+This ensures that the proposed changes don’t introduce new bugs or break existing functionality.
+- Gatekeeper for Merging: Pull requests act as a gatekeeper for merging changes into the main branch.
+Hence, it only after the code has been reviewed, discussed, and approved can it be merged, which helps maintain the stability of the main codebase.

+Typical Steps Involved in Creating and Merging a Pull Request
+- Creating a Branch
+Creating a new branch using the git branch command followed by the branch name  **git branch feature-branch-name**, switch to the new branch using git checkout or the newer git switch command **git checkout feature-branch-name** or **git switch feature-branch-name**.
+Using the Branch by working on the new feature, bug fix, or experiment.
+Add and commit your changes using **git add .**, **git commit -m "Describe the changes made in this branch"**

+- Pushing the Branch to GitHub
+Push your branch to GitHub to make it available for review using **git push origin feature-branch-name**

+- Creating a Pull Request
+Navigate to the repository on GitHub, and you should see a prompt to create a pull request for your recently pushed branch.
+Alternatively, go to the "Pull requests" tab and click "New pull request."
+Choose the base branch (usually main) and compare it with your feature branch.
+Add a title and a detailed description that explains the purpose of the pull request, the changes made, and any relevant context (e.g., related issues or tasks).
+Assign reviewers, set labels, and link any related issues if applicable.

+- Reviewing the Pull Request
+Reviewers will receive a notification and can start reviewing the pull request.
+They can: leave Comments on specific lines of code or the entire pull request.
+If there are issues or improvements needed, reviewers can request changes before approving.If the changes are satisfactory, reviewers can approve the pull request.

+- Merging the Pull Request
+Once the pull request has been reviewed and approved, and any necessary tests have passed, it can be merged into the base branch.
+Merging can be done directly on GitHub by clicking the "Merge pull request" button.
+You may have several options:
+  - Merge Commit: Creates a merge commit that joins the feature branch into the base branch.
+  - Squash and Merge: Combines all commits in the pull request into a single commit, which is useful for keeping the commit history clean.
+  - Rebase and Merge: Replays the commits from the feature branch onto the base branch, avoiding a merge commit but keeping individual commits intact.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?